-Term Abbreviation Definition Help America Vote Act HAVA Act created by United States Congress in 2002.
+Term Abbreviation Definition Functional Configuration FCA Exhaustive verification of every system function and combination Audit of functions cited in the manufacturer's documentation.
+Help America Vote Act HAVA Act created by United States Congress in 2002.
 National Institute of Standards and Technology NIST Government organization created to promote U.S. innovation and industrial competitiveness by advancing measurement science, standards, and technology in ways that enhances economic security and improves our quality of life.
 OpenElect Central Suite OCS Set of applications supplied by Unisyn to run at the Election Headquarters to support elections on the OVO, OVI, and OVCS systems.
 Includes: Ballot Layout Manager, Election Manager, Election Server, Tabulator Client, Tabulator Server and Tabulator Reports.
 In addition, the OCS includes the Software Server (SS) system for updating and validating OVO and OVI (voting device) software.
 The Adjudicator application allows a Jurisdiction to review and change ballots based on perceived voter intent.
 OpenElect Voting Central Scan OVCS A bulk scanner solution at the Central Site, used for casting provisional and mail-in ballots; can also be used to perform recounts.
 OpenElect Voting Interface OVI Used as an ADA solution and early voting device.
-OpenElect Voting Optical Scan OVO Scanning and tabulating voting device located at the precinct and used during early voting.
+OpenElect Voting Optical OVO Scanning and tabulating voting device located at the precinct and Scan OVO used during early voting.
 OpenElect Voting System OVS The Unisyn voting system submitted for certification testing.
-Personal Computer PC Computer component of the OpenElect Voting System Physical Configuration Audit РСА Review by accredited test laboratory to compare voting system components submitted for certification testing to the manufacturer's technical documentation, and confirmation the documentation meets national certification requirements.
+Personal Computer PC Computer component of the OpenElect Voting System Physical Configuration Audit PCA Review by accredited test laboratory to compare voting system components submitted for certification testing to the manufacturer's technical documentation, and confirmation the documentation meets national certification requirements.
 A witnessed build of the executable system is performed to ensure the certified release is built from tested components.
 Quality Assurance QA Software Server SS Updates and validates voting device client software.
-Tabulator TAB The Tabulator receives and consolidates election results from the counted OVO and OVCS ballots that have been uploaded by the Tabulator Client (in the case of OVO results) and directly by the OVCS.
+Tabulator ТАВ The Tabulator receives and consolidates election results from the counted OVO and OVCS ballots that have been uploaded by the Tabulator Client (in the case of OVO results) and directly by the OVCS.
 The Tabulator stores the vote data in the database, provides a status for uploaded vote data and handles Rank Choice Voting functionality.
 Tabulator Client TC Retrieves vote files from Transport Media devices and provides that data to the tabulator.
 Technical Data Package TDP Manufacturer documentation related to the voting system required to be submitted as a precondition of certification testing.
 Tabulator Reports TR Accesses data from the Tabulator database to generate the necessary unofficial and official reports.
-Uninterruptible Power Supply UPS Voluntary Voting System Guidelines EAC 2005 VVSG Published by the EAC, the third iteration of national level voting system standards.
+Uninterruptible Power Supply UPS Voluntary Voting System EAC 2005 Published by the EAC, the third iteration of national level voting Guidelines VVSG system standards.
 Wyle Operating Procedure WoP Wyle Test Method or Test Procedure